AdobeDocs/experience-platform.en/help/tags/ui/event-forwarding/secrets.md

 >IMPORTANT
 >
 >In order to refresh your LinkedIn OAuth2 secret, you are required to re-authorize using your LinkedIn credentials every 365 days.
+If you do not re-authorize in due time your secret will not be refreshed, and the LinkedIn conversions requests will begin failing.

 You will see a popup appear when navigating any page of the property three months prior to the secret requiring reauthorization.
 Select **[!UICONTROL Click here to go to your secrets]**.